-During Q2 2022 and YTD Q2 2022, the Company granted bonuses of \$nil and \$0.4 million to three senior members of management and is disclosed in general and administrative expenses, respectively.
-During Q2 2021 and YTD Q2 2021, the Company granted bonuses of \$nil and \$0.7 million to three senior members of management and paid severance of \$nil and \$0.2 million to the former Chief Financial Officer, respectively.
+During Q3 2022 and YTD Q3 2022, the Company granted bonuses of \$nil and \$0.4 million to three senior members of management, respectively, which bonuses are disclosed in general and administrative expenses.
+During Q3 2021 and YTD Q3 2021, the Company granted bonuses of \$nil and \$0.7 million to three senior members of management and paid severance of \$nil and \$0.2 million to the former Chief Financial Officer, respectively.